-New York, NY: City police officers are to cease making misdemeanor marijuana arrests in cases where the contraband was not displayed in public view, according to an internal order issued late last week by Police Commissioner Ray Kelly and reported by the New York Post.
+[Editor’s note: This post is excerpted from this week’s forthcoming NORML weekly media advisory.
+To have NORML’s media alerts and legislative advisories delivered straight to your in-box, sign up here.
+To watch NORML’s weekly video summary of the week’s top stories, click here.]
+New York City police officers are to cease making misdemeanor marijuana arrests in cases where the contraband was not displayed in public view, according to an internal order issued late last week by Police Commissioner Ray Kelly and reported by the New York Post.

-Although simple marijuana possession is a noncriminal violation in New York, police can charge a suspect with a criminal misdemeanor if the marijuana is 'open to public view.'
+Although simple marijuana possession is a noncriminal violation in New York State, if the marijuana is ‘open to public view’ police can charge a suspect with a criminal misdemeanor.

 However, an investigation in April by New York City public radio station WNYC questioned the legality of many of those arrested.
 It concluded that police routinely conduct warrantless ‘stop-and-frisk’ searches of civilians, find marijuana hidden on their persons, and then falsely charge them with possessing pot ‘open to public view.’

-The Commissioner's new order stipulates that marijuana discovered during a police search is a violation punishable by a ticket only.
-The memo states that instances where the contraband 'was disclosed to public view at an officer's direction' are not sufficient grounds to charge that a suspect is in violation of state Penal Law 221.10.
+The Commissioner’s new order stipulates that marijuana discovered during a police search is a violation punishable by a ticket only.
+The memo states that if the contraband ‘was disclosed to public view at an officer’s direction’ then it is not sufficient evidence that a suspect is in violation of state Penal Law 221.10.

 Queens College sociologist Harry Levine, who has documented the racial disparity in arrest rates in New York City and elsewhere, stated: “[I’m] pleased that the NYPD agrees that these marijuana arrests have not been proper and will begin to curtail them.
 We are always encouraged when the police decide to obey the law.”
 He added: “New York City’s routine policing practices, especially for drug possession, require major reform.
 This is only the first step.”